Schur multipliers in Schatten-von Neumann classes: Applications and discussion

 Our first result is a \textbf{local HM theorem}: Inequality \eqref{Eq-HM} holds for arbitrary Lie groups with the Riemannian metric for symbols with small support.
 According to \cite{LdlS}, locality is necessary for such a general statement.
 Next, a \textbf{HM theorem for stratified Lie groups}: Inequality \eqref{Eq-HM} holds for the subRiemannian metric and arbitrary symbols.
 This uses a stratifed Mikhlin condition (a derivative in the $k$-th stratum must be dealt with as a $k$-th order derivative) which is substantially and necessarily different from the (dual) spectral approach developed by Cowling, M\"uller, Ricci, Stein, etc...
 Finally, a \textbf{HM theorem for high rank simple Lie groups}: Inequality \eqref{Eq-HM} holds for general symbols and a locally Euclidean metric whose assymptotic behavior is dictated by the adjoint representation.
 This goes far beyond the nearly optimal results for $\SL$ in \cite{PRS}.

 These results have been the object of our desire for quite some time.
-Among other ingredients, the proof is based on a generalized form of Theorem A which we postpone to \cite{CGPT}.
-The reader may consult the Introduction of that work for historical precedents, a detailed account of the motivations and rigorous statements of these $L_p$-inequalities.
-Such form of Theorem A also recovers and expands the main multiplier theorems in \cite{JMP1,JMP2}.
+Among other ingredients, the proof requires a generalized form of Theorem A which we postpone to \cite{CGPT}.
+The Introduction there provides historical precedents, a detailed account of the motivations and rigorous statements of these $L_p$-inequalities.
+Such form of Theorem A also expands the main multiplier theorems in \cite{JMP1,JMP2}.